SayakMukhopadhyay/pax-dei-wiki-management/README.md

 - World FAQ: Incorporated into the FAQ
 - Pax Dei Name: Contains some tidbits about the name and pronunciation.
 Incorporated into the Pax Dei page
 - Inspiration: Contains info that is already present in Extended FAQ
+- Wiki discord: Contains the link to the wiki discord
+- Zones, Nature, and the World: Contains links to other articles only